TranslucentComputing/webinar-slack-bot/docs/python.md

 [tool.poetry.dev-dependencies]
 ```

-Additional configuration of dev tools is defines in the file as well.
+Additional configuration of dev tools is also defined in the file.

 ### Install Python Libraries

-After Poetry has been install and the pyproject.toml has been configure, install the libraries with this command:
+After Peotry has been installed and the pyproject.toml has been configured, install the libraries with this command:

 ```zsh
 poetry install